Setting Up Debugger

 $HOME/gdb72/bin/fsfgdb, but with an explicit value for

-- To use the debugger, add the kit in the Build Settings of the project.
+- To use the debugger, enable the kit in the Build Settings of the project.

 © 2023 The Qt Company Ltd. Documentation contributions included herein are the copyrights of their respective owners.
 The documentation provided herein is licensed under the terms of the GNU Free Documentation License version 1.3 as published by the Free Software Foundation.
 Qt and respective logos are trademarks of The Qt Company Ltd in Finland and/or other countries worldwide.
 All other trademarks are property of their respective owners.